zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

 <h1>Graphing and Animating the Search Process</h1>
 <p style="text-align:justify">
-  Graphing and animating the search process is used to visualize how the algorithms work.
+  Graphing and animating the search process will be used to visualize how the algorithms work.
   This class generates a png of the search tree and the current path of the robot on the grid, given a node.
   The tree and path are regenerated with each node processed.
 The png files are turned into png animations outside of Python.
 </p>